 Qualitative image quality for the group showed an image score of 1 for 118 of the 132 scans (89%), an image score of 2 for 12 scans (9%) and an image score of 3 for 2 scans (2%).
 The 2 scans which received an image score of 3 were both in the post Fontan group.
-Of the 14 scans with image quality score less than 1, 8 had poor contrast opacification in the structures of interest due to scan timing, 2 had IV contrast leak with poor contrast in the structures of interest, 2 had contrast scatter artifact, and 2 had movement artifact.
+Of the 14 scans with image quality score less than 1, 8 had poor contrast opacification in the structures of interest due to scan timing, 2 had intravenous contrast leak with poor contrast in the structures of interest, 2 had contrast scatter artifact, and 2 had movement artifact.
 Table 3 summarizes both qualitative and quantitative image quality data.

-Adverse events, significant anatomic findings and correlation to Intervention
+Adverse events, significant anatomic findings and correlation to intervention

 There was one adverse event of a broviac catheter (placed two months before) crack with contrast injection that was able to be repaired.
-Multiple attempts at peripheral IV placement were unsuccessful in this case.
-A power injector was used for contrast injection at a rate of 1 ml/sec and the pounds per square inch was acceptable with saline test injection but over the recommended pounds per square inch for the catheter with a 50%/50% contrast/saline mix at the same injection rate.
+Multiple attempts at peripheral intravenous placement were unsuccessful in this case.
+A power injector was used for contrast injection at a rate of 1 milliliter per second and the pounds per square inch was acceptable with saline test injection but over the recommended pounds per square inch for the catheter with a 50%/50% contrast/saline mix at the same injection rate.
 The catheter crack was repaired and the catheter remained functional through hospital discharge.

 In total, 79 patients underwent surgical intervention after CT scan, 7 patients underwent catheter based intervention prior to surgery, and 3 patients underwent catheterization based intervention alone.